Pat McDonald (actress): Later appearances and roles

 One of McDonald's final TV appearances was at the Logie Awards on 17 March 1989, when she took part in a production number called "Golden Girls", which celebrated female Gold Logie winners of years past.
-She performed the song with Lorrae Desmond, Hazel Phillips, Denise Drysdale, Jeanne Little, and Rowena Wallace.
+She performed the song with Lorrae Desmond, Hazel Phillips, Jeanne Little, Denise Drysdale and her Sons and Daughters co-star Rowena Wallace.

-McDonald, apart from being a staple of film and television since the late 1930s, had also been a regular theatre performer from 1940 until 1989.
 Later in 1989 McDonald appeared in an episode of the hit British TV series In Sickness and in Health in which she played Raeline's mother.
 The episode aired in the UK in October 1989.

 Personal life

-McDonald was married in 1941 to Captain Peter Hendry, a son of a reverend and doctor in the Australian Army.
+McDonald was married in 1941 to Captain Peter Ian Alexander Hendry, a doctor in the Australian Army who then was taken Prisoner of War and interred at Changi.